Lesson 25: Checking Spelling and Grammar

 - From the Review tab, click the Spelling & Grammar command.

 - The Spelling and Grammar pane will appear on the right.
-For each error in your document, Word will try to offer one or more suggestions.
-You can select a suggestion and click Change to correct the error.
+For each error in your document, Word will offer one or more suggestions.
+Click a suggestion to correct the error.

 - Word will move through each error until you have reviewed all of them.
 After the last error has been reviewed, a dialog box will appear confirming that the spelling and grammar check is complete.
 Click OK.